SoftMoonWebWare/syncdir.php/README.md

 - look for similar files
 - preserve file creation time
 - sort files alphabetically when copying
+- comingle (or not) folders with files when sorting
+- remove existing track numbers
+- add track numbers
+- track number increment (when automatically adding track numbers)
 - move old overwritten files to a trash folder
 - various filtering options (filter in / filter out)
 * control the order and method of filter application